bealex/Macaroni/README.md

 class MyServiceImplementation: MyService {}
 ```

-Macaroni should know where container is placed, to get objects out of it and inject them.
+Macaroni should know where container is placed, to get objects for injection.
 You can think of _container_ as a box
-that holds all objects for injection.
-This knowledge of where container is placed is defined by `Container.FindPolicy` enum.
+that holds all the objects.
+The knowledge of where container is placed is defined by `Container.lookupPolicy`.
-Let's use simple [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) container finding policy, that uses
+Let's use simple [service locator](https://en.wikipedia.org/wiki/Service_locator_pattern) policy, that uses
 a `singleton` object to hold all the objects that can be injected.

 ```swift